Chaitali786/BMS_Dashboard/README.md

 You need to create a local environment file:

-  1. Create a file named .env.local in the root folder.
+  1. Create a file named .env in the root folder.

   2. Add the following variable (replace with your actual API details):